JMJ Phillip

 Just As Many BAD Employers as BAD Employees

-Posted on June 30, 2012 by JMJ Phillip
+Posted on September 9, 2023September 9, 2023 by JMJ Phillip

 Every executive search firm battles the same issue with their clients “the candidate is a job hopper”.
 We are on board with that, we don’t like to hire job hoppers at JMJ Phillip either.
 If you’re looking for a slightly better pay day every 2 years or you simply couldn’t cut it and keep getting bounced out of your job then you’re not for us.